ashishkummar/AminccCJSwebcam/README.md

-# AminccCJSwebcam

-Web camera using animate cc and create js
+# Render Web Camera in Animate CC

 You can use the code on timeline of Animate CC canvas document to render webcamera output in a movile clip.